EmilyNaylor/test/README.md

-echo adds writing to the file (>> is put in this file or something of the effect that it goes toward this file). cat reads what is in the file back to you, so good for checking what you said. git add, adds the changes you made to the file.
+echo adds writing to the file (>> is put in this file or something of the effect that it goes toward this file). cat reads what is in the file back to you, so good for checking what you said. git add, adds the changes you made to the file. git commit saves the changes.
+Then you can name the change you made?